Inshomothal/Blockchain-Solidity-Learning-Stage-1/README.md

 # Blockchain-Solidity-Learning-Stage-1
-This will be the storage space for my solidity learning throught the free program by
+This will be the storage space for my first solidity project through my learning with freecampcode.org